 What does Workato do and what is your role?

 My one sentence pitch is that we help companies automate complex workflows with an easy to use platform.
-The investment in enablement at Workato has been incredible — we have about twelve enablement folks on our team, which is so exciting.
-Our CEO really believes in enablement and what it can do for the go-to-market organization as a whole.
+The investment in enablement at Workato has been incredible – we have about twelve enablement folks on our team, which is so exciting.
+Our CEO really believes in enablement and what it can do for the go-to-market organisation as a whole.

 I was brought on initially as the Enablement Content Manager to implement a solution like Highspot, from the evaluation to the implementation, the launch, and now the iteration of it.
-Given the amount of content we had in scattered silos, it was important to dedicate a role to the organization of content.
+Given the amount of content we had in scattered silos, it was important to dedicate a role to the organisation of content.